SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/syllabus.md

 * Asking for help and feedback early.
 You will not be graded negatively if you don't understand everything right away.
 It's expected to need to ask many questions early on.
-* Accepting that you will run into errors and perhaps complete dead ends
+* Accepting that you will run into errors and perhaps dead ends
 * Your first draft will look very different from your final product
 * It is not just okay, but an important part of the process to collaborate, share early drafts, and gather feedback.